ifeawoyemi/mamon/README.md

 # Devcareer - Mamon landing page

-This is a solution to the [Mamon landing page](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).
+This is my solution to the [Mamon landing page](https://www.figma.com/file/cdtibukMGySKC04N4nHu4v/mamon.pro-(Copy)-(Copy)?node-id=74677%3A8) at the Devcareer cohort 3 week_2 task it was an awesome experience and my first time working with Figma.

 ## Table of contents